aidee-health/embody-ble/README.md

 ## Requirements

-- Python 3.9 or newer
+- Python 3.9 (NOTE!
+Nordic's pc-ble-driver-py (and nrfutil) does not support 3.10 yet)
 - Access to private Aidee Health repositories on Github

 ## Installation